G-Core/product-documentation/documentation/cdn/cdn-resource-options/cache/set-up-a-cdn-resource-to-follow-origin-redirects.md

 <img src="https://support.gcore.com/hc/article_attachments/11761432025745" alt="image5.png" width="669" height="65">

-**Important:** Once saved, we recommend [purging the CDN cache](https://www.gcore.com/support/articles/214532065/) to ensure that users receive an updated version of your content.
+**Important:** Once saved, we recommend <a>purging the CDN cache](https://www.gcore.com/support/articles/214532065/) to ensure that users receive an updated version of your content.

 ### Via the API